Legislative Internship Program

 Work, Learn and Lead in Olympia.

-Every year, the Washington State Legislative Internship Program brings over 70 college students to Olympia for a one-of-a-kind educational and professional opportunity.
+Every year, the Washington State Legislative Intern Program brings over 70 college students to Olympia for a one-of-a-kind educational and professional opportunity.
 During the internship, which takes place in winter quarter or spring semester, interns work for members of the Washington State

 House of Representatives or